alchemydc/musemeter/memory-bank/progress.md

 - Described the technologies used and development setup in techContext.md.

 ## What's Left to Build
+- Validate the data coverage of the Ticketmaster API in the target geographic areas.
+- Validate the event types provided by the Ticketmaster API.
+- Validate the data accuracy of the Ticketmaster API.
+- Validate the API usage and pricing of the Ticketmaster API.
 - Implement the backend services for user authentication, music event discovery, and Spotify integration.
 - Develop the UI for the web and mobile app.
 - Integrate with third-party APIs for music events and Spotify.